Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ```

 Additionally, the user can set logging level on the JD.
-To do this, call `setLogLevel` on any molecule injector that belongs to that JD.
+To do this, call `setLogLevel` on any molecule injector that is bound to that JD.

 ```scala
 counter.setLogLevel(2)
 ```

-After this, verbosity level 2 is set on all reactions involving the JD to which `counter` belongs.
+After this, verbosity level 2 is set on all reactions involving the JD to which `counter` is bound.
 This might result in a large printout.
 So this facility should be used only for debugging.